 First Aid Training for Forest School (& Outdoor Woodland Learning)

-Sixteen-hour Outdoor First Aid cover must be in place for Forest School sessions taking place outwith school grounds.
+Sixteen-hour Outdoor First Aid cover must be in place for Forest School sessions taking place outwith school grounds, or using higher risk activities such as fire and bladed tools.
 This includes your block of practice sessions run during your training.

 In Scotland, we have adapted a course in partnership with the First Aid Training Co-operative, called Outdoor First Aid for Forest School and Outdoor Woodland Learning.
 For info and dates scroll down.
-The course is specially designed to meet the needs of practitioners working in outdoor environments with groups of children, and aim to build confidence.
+The course is specially designed to meet the needs of practitioners working in outdoor environments with groups of children, and aims to build skills and confidence.
 Courses are taught with an emphasis on practical application, contextual relevance and built up in small achievalbe chunks with lots of repetition.
-Contact Aline Hill on firstname.lastname@example.org.

 In England, we recommend the 2-day ITC Outdoor Forest School First Aid course accredited by SQA.
 The context for this training course is Forest School and as such the discussion, practice and outdoor scenarios are suited to Forest School situations.
 The course is taught in a 'Forest School way', using small achievable chunks, repetition and scaffolding.
 It is very hands-on and includes outdoor role-play scenarios, so you will need to wear suitable outdoor clothing!